 “A project vision answers why, the essential starting point for inspiring action.” – Robert B. Sowby PMTimes

-A vision statement is the main tool to give knowledge on where the project should be going and should not be underestimated.
+A vision statement is the main tool to give knowledge on where the project should be going and thus should not be underestimated.
 It helps your team members make the right decisions.
 It motivates to complete tasks that are necessary for the end goal.
 And it inspires new action or solutions to achieve the desired result.
 Writing a project vision statement that contains all this is not easy and should be taken seriously.
+You will find various vision statement templates online, however, there is no one perfect fit for everyone.
 While there are no rules on what this statement has to look like, certain guidelines are recommended.

 Writing it down